 - On February 2, 2011, the USEPA entered into a second Administrative Order on Consent (AOC) with the PRPs.
 The second AOC requires the PRPs to perform an engineering evaluation and cost analysis (EE/CA) to develop cleanup options to address the source area, groundwater contamination and assess vapor intrusion.
 If warranted, cleanup options intended to address vapor intrusion will also be developed.

 - To date field work to delineate the groundwater plume and source area has been completed.

 - Initial field work to assess vapor intrusion has begun and plans for additional assessment activities are being evaluated.

-- Installation of a test injection well is expected to be completed in January 2013.
-The test injection well will be used to inject treated groundwater from the two contaminated wells to see if this is a viable option for dealing with the treated groundwater.
-Provided the test is successful, a permanent extraction well and permanent injection well will be installed allowing for plume control to be maintained without using the two contaminated production wells.
+- Installation of a test injection well and extraction well was completed in November 2013.
+The test injection well will be used to inject treated groundwater from the test extraction well to see if this is a viable option for cleaning up the contaminated groundwater.
+Results from the test extraction and injection system will be evaluated in the Engineering Evaluation and Cost Analysis for potential use as a long term treatment method.

 - The Millsboro TCE Site is located approximately between S. DuPont Highway and State Street in the town of Millsboro, Sussex County, Delaware.